Revolving No More: How Earmarks Undermine Funding for Water Infrastructure

 By Katy Hansen and Janet Pritchard

-• Earmarks undermine the long-term durability of SRFs by eroding the revolving fund mechanism; each earmark permanently eliminates future financing for a similar-sized water project in the same state.
+• Unlike traditional SRF-funded projects, earmarks are issued as grants, not loans, and do not return principal and interest to the state revolving funds, so each earmark permanently eliminates future financing for a similar-sized water project in the same state.

 • Earmarks fund projects in larger and more affluent communities, compared to SRF assistance allocated by states.